kladd/tts/README.md

 ### Example

-The example below uses the Google text to speech driver provided by the included [gtts](./gtts) package (currently the only implementation).
+The example below uses the Google text to speech driver provided by the included [gtts](./gtts) package.
+See the [Engines](#engines) section for available text to speech engines.

 Playback can be done asynchronously if you choose as shown below.
 Currently language is configured by changing the constant in `tts.go`.